The purpose of this study is to review each of the three priestly garments of the Old Testament in detail.

 White typifies righteousness and purity.
 Long sleeves were worn by privileged people, meaning they did not have to perform manual labor.
 That is, we have the righteousness of Jesus imputed to us based on His finished work and are now free from the impossible task of attempting to earn righteousness through our dead works (1).
 (Colossians 3:9,10.
 2 Timothy 1:9.
 Titus 3:5.
 Ephesians 2:8,9.
 Romans 11:6) Hallelujah!

 Sweat was part of the curse and represents human works, effort, reasoning, striving, worrying, fear, etc. (Genesis 3:19).
 God redeemed our sweat when Jesus’ great drops of sinless blood mixed with the great drops of the sweat of the second and last Adam, Jesus, in the second garden (Gethsemane).
-(Luke 22:44) That is, He redeemed us from sweat produced from human works, effort, striving, worrying, fear, etc., and gave us His rest and peace!
+(Luke 22:44) He redeemed us from sweat produced from human works, effort, striving, worrying, fear, etc., and gave us His rest and peace!
 (John 14:27) We are to rest in Jesus’ completed work seated with Him (i.e., resting) in the Heavenly realms.
 (Ephesians 2:4-6) Hallelujah!
 This does not mean we are to sit around and do nothing all day.
 (2 Thessalonians 3:10) But rather this means as we go through our daily lives, we are to rest in Jesus, not worrying about what we shall eat, drink, or wear, etc. (Matthew 6:25-34)

 ...make the turban of fine linen...
 (Exodus 28:39 b NET)